Joseline Montoya

-Joseline Montoya Rodríguez (born 3 July 2000) is a Mexican footballer who plays for Guadalajara in Liga MX Femenil.
+Joseline Montoya Rodríguez (born 3 July 2000) is a Mexican professional footballer who plays as a winger for Liga MX Femenil club Guadalajara.

 Club career

 In May 2018, Montoya signed with C.D.
 Guadalajara.
-In the run-up to the 2018 Apertura, she tore a cruciate ligament in her left knee that sidelined her for nine months.
+In the run-up to the 2018 Apertura, she tore a cruciate ligament in her left knee.
+This injury sidelined her for nine months.
 Montoya belatedly made her Liga MX Femenil debut in July 2019.

 International career

 On 13 June 2021, Montoya made her international debut for Mexico in a 5–1 friendly loss to Japan as an 84th-minute substitute.